“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

 13. Mike Wazowski

-You can walk around as a huge green blob, but if you don't have the resources, there are other ways to dress up as the beloved monster.
-Take this baby's lead, whose costume consists of a green dress and a paper eye.
-Men can wear a green shirt to get the same effect.
+You can get super creative by walking around as a huge green paper mache blob, but if you don't have the resources, there are other ways to dress up as the beloved monster.
+Adults can wear a green shirt or dress plus a green beanie with a paper eye to get the same effect.

 14. College Mike Wazowski